apache/helix/src/site/markdown/Architecture.md

 ![Helix Design](images/HELIX-components.png)

-Not all nodes in a distributed system will perform similar functionality.
-For e.g, a few nodes might be serving requests, few nodes might be sending the request and some nodes might be controlling the nodes in the cluster.
-Based on functionality we have grouped them into
+Not all nodes in a distributed system will perform similar functionalities.
+For example, a few nodes might be serving requests and a few nodes might be sending requests, and some nodes might be controlling the nodes in the cluster.
+Thus, Helix categorizes nodes by their specific roles in the system.

-We have divided Helix in 3 logical components based on their responsibility
+We have divided Helix nodes into 3 logical components based on their responsibilities:

-1. PARTICIPANT: The nodes that actually host the distributed resources.
+1. Participant: The nodes that actually host the distributed resources.
-2. SPECTATOR: The nodes that simply observe the PARTICIPANT State and route the request accordingly.
-Routers, for example, need to know the Instance on which a partition is hosted and its state in order to route the request to the appropriate end point.
+2. Spectator: The nodes that simply observe the Participant state and route the request accordingly.
+Routers, for example, need to know the instance on which a partition is hosted and its state in order to route the request to the appropriate end point.
-3. CONTROLLER: The controller observes and controls the PARTICIPANT nodes.
+3. Controller: The controller observes and controls the Participant nodes.
 It is responsible for coordinating all transitions in the cluster and ensuring that state constraints are satisfied and cluster stability is maintained.

 These are simply logical components and can be deployed as per the system requirements.
 For example:

-1. Controller can be deployed as a separate service
+1. The controller can be deployed as a separate service
-2. Controller can be deployed along with a Participant but only one Controller will be active at any given time.
+2. The controller can be deployed along with a Participant but only one Controller will be active at any given time.

 Both have pros and cons, which will be discussed later and one can chose the mode of deployment as per system needs.

-## Cluster state/metadata store
+## Cluster state metadata store

 We need a distributed store to maintain the state of the cluster and a notification system to notify if there is any change in the cluster state.
 Helix uses Zookeeper to achieve this functionality.

 Zookeeper provides:

 * A way to represent PERSISTENT state which basically remains until its deleted.
-* A way to represent TRANSIENT/EPHEMERAL state which vanishes when the process that created the STATE dies.
+* A way to represent TRANSIENT/EPHEMERAL state which vanishes when the process that created the state dies.
-* Notification mechanism when there is a change in PERSISTENT/EPHEMERAL STATE
+* Notification mechanism when there is a change in PERSISTENT and EPHEMERAL state

 The namespace provided by ZooKeeper is much like that of a standard file system.
 A name is a sequence of path elements separated by a slash (/).
-Every node[ZNODE] in ZooKeeper\'s namespace is identified by a path.
+Every node[ZNode] in ZooKeeper\'s namespace is identified by a path.

-More info on Zookeeper can be found here http://zookeeper.apache.org
+More info on Zookeeper can be found at http://zookeeper.apache.org

-## Statemachine and constraints
+## State machine and constraints

-Even though the concept of Resource, Partition, Replicas is common to most distributed systems, one thing that differentiates one distributed system from another is the way each partition is assigned a state and the constraints on each state.
+Even though the concepts of Resources, Partitions, and Replicas are common to most distributed systems, one thing that differentiates one distributed system from another is the way each partition is assigned a state and the constraints on each state.

 For example:

-1. If a system is serving READ ONLY data then all partition\'s replicas are equal and they can either be ONLINE or OFFLINE.
+1. If a system is serving read-only data then all partition\'s replicas are equal and they can either be ONLINE or OFFLINE.
-2. If a system takes BOTH READ and WRITES but ensure that WRITES go through only one partition then the states will be MASTER, SLAVE and OFFLINE.
-Writes go through the MASTER and is replicated to the SLAVES.
-Optionally, READS can go through SLAVES.
+2. If a system takes _both_ reads and writes but ensure that writes go through only one partition, the states will be MASTER, SLAVE, and OFFLINE.
+Writes go through the MASTER and replicate to the SLAVEs.
+Optionally, reads can go through SLAVES.

-Apart from defining STATE for each partition, the transition path to each STATE can be application specific.
+Apart from defining state for each partition, the transition path to each state can be application specific.
 For example, in order to become MASTER it might be a requirement to first become a SLAVE.
 This ensures that if the SLAVE does not have the data as part of OFFLINE-SLAVE transition it can bootstrap data from other nodes in the system.

 Helix provides a way to configure an application specific state machine along with constraints on each state.
 Along with constraints on STATE, Helix also provides a way to specify constraints on transitions.
 (More on this later.)